SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_best_practices.md

 ### Disable DomInstance history when not required

 By default, any change made to a `DomInstance` is tracked in [history records](xref:DOM_history).
-These records are asynchronously saved by default, which should limit the performance impact when saving or updating a `DomInstance`.
-However, saving these history records puts additional load on both DataMiner and the database.
-If history is not required, it is recommended to [disable](xref:DOM_history#disabling-the-history-or-changing-the-storage-behavior) it to save CPU cycles, memory, and storage.
-For DOM managers experiencing frequent create or update actions (> 1 per second on average), the performance benefit of disabling this history could be considerable.
+These records are saved asynchronously by default, which should limit the performance impact when saving or updating a `DomInstance`.

+However, saving these history records puts an additional load on both DataMiner and the database.
+If history records are not required, you should therefore [disable the history](xref:DOM_history#disabling-the-history-or-changing-the-storage-behavior) in order to save CPU cycles, memory, and storage.

+Especially for DOM managers with frequent create or update actions (> 1 per second on average), the performance benefit of disabling this history can be considerable.

 ## DOM model

 ### Try to keep the DomInstance objects small

-When interacting with a `DomInstance`, all data for this instance needs to be retrieved and/or sent to the server.
+When you interact with a `DomInstance`, all data for this instance needs to be retrieved from or sent to the server.
 Therefore, less data results in faster actions.

-It is advisable to think critically and limit the size of `DomInstances`, following these recommendations:
+As such, you should think critically and limit the size of `DomInstances`, following these recommendations:

-#### Only include data that is actually required
+- **Only include data that is actually required**

-When designing a DOM model, there is a tendency to include any possible piece of information relevant to the represented entity.
-It is advised to include only the needed data to ensure that `DomInstances` are kept small and space-efficient.
-Updating the DOM model with an extra field later on is much easier than removing one, which was not needed in hindsight.
+  When designing a DOM model, people often want to include any possible piece of information relevant to the represented entity.
+However, you should include only the needed data to ensure that `DomInstances` are kept small and space-efficient.
+Updating the DOM model with an extra field later on is much easier than removing a field that turned out to be unnecessary.

-#### Avoid data duplication
+- **Avoid data duplication**

   Always strive to store certain data only once and link to it where needed.
 This not only benefits the size of `DomInstances` but also makes updating this data more straightforward, as it only needs to be done in one location.

-#### Avoid storing JSON in a string field
+- **Avoid storing JSON in a string field**

   While it may be tempting to model JSON and store it in a string field, this is considered bad practice.
 It hinders data checks, makes the model hard to understand, and introduces a higher risk of storing irrelevant data, leading to performance issues.
-It is recommended to use multiple sections or other `DomInstances` when possible.
+Instead, use multiple sections or other `DomInstances` where possible.

-#### Limit the amount of sections/fields
+- **Limit the amount of sections/fields**

   Allowing multiple sections for a `SectionDefinition` theoretically enables the addition of an unlimited number of sections to the `DomInstance`.
 However, every section increases the `DomInstance`'s size, impacting performance, especially when each section contains numerous fields.
 For such `SectionDefinitions`, it is crucial to ensure that only the most important values are stored.

-### Store rarely used (meta) data in separate DomInstances
+### Store rarely used (meta)data in separate DomInstances

 In most solutions, there are objects that need to be retrieved quite often to display them in a table or on a timeline.
 It is recommended to keep these often-retrieved `DomInstances` as small as possible and include only the required data.
 If values are only needed when a specific object is known (e.g., selected in a low-code app table), create a separate metadata object that stores these additional values.
 A link can then be made to retrieve these values only when needed.
 However, be cautious, as this introduces another read call, so ensure that these values are needed less often than the main object values.
 If these additional values will always be joined to the main object, the performance benefit may be negated or even have the opposite effect.